Alan Lascelles: Career

-In 1943, Lascelles was promoted to Private Secretary to George VI.
-In 1952 he became Private Secretary to Elizabeth II, a role he held until 1953.
+In 1943, Lascelles was promoted from Assistant Private Secretary to George VI to his Private Secretary, after effecting the forced resignation of Alec Hardinge, and served until the King's death in 1952.
+In 1952 he became Private Secretary to Elizabeth II, a role he held until the end of 1953, so overseeing the early days of her reign and the Coronation.
 Lascelles was also Keeper of the Royal Archives from 1943 to 1953.

 He retired from his 27 years of royal service on the last day of 1953, at the age of 66.
 He had been asked by then Prime Minister Sir Winston Churchill twice and by the Queen once whether he would like to go to the House of Lords with a hereditary peerage but he declined.
 He did, however, accept appointment as a Knight Grand Cross of the Order of the Bath which, he said, "rated much higher than a peerage".

+In 1955 Lascelles was very supportive of James Pope-Hennessy's commission to write an official biography of Queen Mary, although initially he wondered why and by whom this unknown young writer had been commissioned.
+Lascelles was a crucial witness for many key events (e.g. the abdication of Edward VIII).
+When the book passed the royal censors, Lascelles was livid that Pope-Hennessy phoned him with the news rather than coming round with the good news in person.

 Lascelles's papers are now held in the Churchill Archives Centre at Churchill College, Cambridge.

 Personal life

 On 16 March 1920, Lascelles married Joan Frances Vere Thesiger (1895–1971), daughter of Frederic Thesiger, 1st Viscount Chelmsford, a former Viceroy of India and First Lord of the Admiralty.